Skip to main content

 Wire / major U.S. papers (Sept 10–12)Shooting, suspect, political-violence context; limited private-message publishing (AP; NYT live)

-International summariesEncyclopedic entries noted conspiracy theories linking Mossad to donor-pressure retaliation while stating Robinson as the charged suspect (Wikipedia summary, cited in research notes)
+International summariesEncyclopedic entries noted conspiracy theories linking Mossad to donor-pressure retaliation while stating Robinson as the charged suspect (Wikipedia summary)

 Israel-focused pressCovered authenticated donor-text excerpts and movement politics rather than UVU ballistics